MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/synchronizing-friends-and-activities.md

 On-demand synchronization of persons and activities results in more calls to the provider from the OSC core engine.
 Social networks must be able to handle the increased bandwidth requirements of on-demand synchronization.

-### Specifying XML Elements for On-Demand Synchronization
+### Specifying XML elements for on-demand synchronization

 The OSC provider informs the OSC that it supports on-demand synchronization of friends and non-friends by specifying the following elements in the **capabilities** XML: